Wan Ng BSc(Melb) PhD (Monash) Dip Ed (Monash) Grad Cert Gifted Ed (Melb)

 Ng, W & Cumming, TM 2015, 'Preface' in Sustaining Mobile Learning, Routledge, USA, pp. xxiii-xxvi.

-Ng, W 2014, 'Investigating through concept mapping pre-service teachers' thinking progression about elearning and its integration into teaching' in Ifenthaler, D & Hanewald, R (eds), Digital Knowledge Maps in Higher Education: Technology Enhanced Support for Teachers and Learners, Springer, Heidelberg, pp. 83-101.View/Download from: UTS OPUS or Publisher's site
+Ng, W 2014, 'Investigating through concept mapping pre-service teachers' thinking progression about elearning and its integration into teaching' in Ifenthaler, D & Hanewald, R (eds), Digital Knowledge Maps in Higher Education: Technology Enhanced Support for Teachers and Learners, Springer, Heidelberg, pp. 83-101.View/Download from: Publisher's site

-Hanewald, R & Ng, W 2011, 'The digital revolution in education: Digital citizenship and multi-literacy of mobile technology users' in Ng, W (ed), Mobile technologies and handheld devices for ubiquitous learning, IGI Global Publishing, Hershey, PA, pp. 1-14.View/Download from: UTS OPUS or Publisher's site
+Hanewald, R & Ng, W 2011, 'The digital revolution in education: Digital citizenship and multi-literacy of mobile technology users' in Ng, W (ed), Mobile technologies and handheld devices for ubiquitous learning, IGI Global Publishing, Hershey, PA, pp. 1-14.View/Download from: Publisher's site

 This chapter aims to provide an outline of the digital revolution and the way that mobile devices facilitate participation in the Information age.
 It provides readers with a broad understanding of the key developments that have emerged over the past two decades as well as the current developments in this area.
 New and emerging practices relating to the use of mobile technologies for learning and their underlying drivers will be explored.
 The interconnectivity of applications and devices that is closely linked to concepts of multiple literacies and digital citizenship will be discussed.
 This brief review of the emerging technology landscape allows for greater appreciation and fuller exploitation of the potential that mobile technologies hold and provides a portrayal of its topography to enable conceptualization at a macro-level.

-Ng, W & Anastopoulou, S 2011, 'Formal and informal use of handhelds by Australian and British students: A comparative case studies' in Ng, W (ed), Mobile technologies and handheld devices for ubiquitous learning: Research and pedagogy, IGI Global, Hershey, PA, pp. 279-298.View/Download from: UTS OPUS or Publisher's site
+Ng, W & Anastopoulou, S 2011, 'Formal and informal use of handhelds by Australian and British students: A comparative case studies' in Ng, W (ed), Mobile technologies and handheld devices for ubiquitous learning: Research and pedagogy, IGI Global, Hershey, PA, pp. 279-298.View/Download from: Publisher's site

 In this chapter, we discuss the capacity of mobile technology in facilitating young people's ubiquitous learning and socializing, both formally and informally.
 We report on a study of how young adolescents (12-13 year olds) in Australia and UK use handheld computers in formal (school) and informal (home) situations and their perceptions of the usefulness of these devices for their learning.
 The data show that entertainment activities with the handhelds dominate both school and home for both groups of students and that there is little continuity between the activities carried out in the school and activities in the home.
 We argue that schools have a responsibility to bridge the home-school learning and to support these students to become self-directed learners for lifelong learning.

-Ng, W & Nicholas, H 2011, 'Insights into students' thinking with handheld computers' in Ng, W (ed), Mobile technologies and handheld devices for ubiquitous learning: Research and pedagogy, IGI Global, Hershey, PA, pp. 79-98.View/Download from: UTS OPUS or Publisher's site
+Ng, W & Nicholas, H 2011, 'Insights into students' thinking with handheld computers' in Ng, W (ed), Mobile technologies and handheld devices for ubiquitous learning: Research and pedagogy, IGI Global, Hershey, PA, pp. 79-98.View/Download from: Publisher's site

 The handheld computer as a pedagogical tool has the capacity to enable students to demonstrate understanding through different modes of representations, for example, verbal, text, tables and graph, drawings, writing or written formulas, concept mapping and animations through Flash or Pocket Slides PowerPoint.
 Its impact as a motivational learning tool has been described in numerous articles.
 The purpose of this chapter is to describe its use as a research tool for capturing students' thinking processes as they construct representations in science and mathematics, or solve problems in these learning areas on the handheld.
 By using an avi-screen capture software operating in the background to do this, the research is a non-intrusive method of capturing the verbal and screen-based (visual) elements of students' thinking as they use the handhelds to complete individual or collaborative tasks.